 An event is cancelled

-🔗Create Event/Course Templates & Schedule (SCM)
+Create Event/Course Templates & Schedule

 Learn how to create and manage event templates and instances effectively with our guide.
 Streamline event scheduling, duplication, and customization for your organization.

-🔗Event/Course Template Customisation & Emails (SCM)
+Event/Course Template Customisation & Emails

 Learn how to add event descriptions to enhance customer engagement and increase bookings.